Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical Uncertainty: Application

 \section{Application}

-I exemplify my proposed approach by applying it to a previous social scientific study \autocite{Huff2016} and using its dataset \autocite{Huff2015a}. \textcite{Huff2016} collected a nationally representative sample of 2,000 Polish adults and experimented whether more violent methods of protest by an opposition group increase or decrease public support for the government negotiating with the group.
-Specifically, I focus on the two analyses in Figure 4 of \textcite{Huff2016}, which present (1) the effect of an opposition group using bombing in comparison to occupation, and (2) the effect of an opposition group using occupation in comparison to demonstrations, on the attitude of the experiment participants towards tax policy in favor of the opposition group.
-The two treatment variables are measured dichotomously, while the attitude towards tax policy as the dependent variable is measured in a 100-point scale. \textcite{Huff2016} use linear regression per treatment variable to estimate its average effect.
+I exemplify the proposed approach by applying it to a previous social scientific study \autocite{Huff2016} and using its dataset \autocite{Huff2015a}. \textcite{Huff2016} collected a nationally representative sample of approximately 2,000 Polish adults and experimented on whether more violent methods of protest by an opposition group increase or decrease public support.
+Specifically, I focus on the two analyses in Figure 4 of \textcite{Huff2016}, which present (1) the effect of an opposition separatist group using bombing in comparison to occupation, and (2) the effect of an opposition separatist group using occupation in comparison to demonstrations, on the attitude of the experiment participants towards tax policy with respect to the fiscal autonomy of the region.
+The two treatment variables are measured dichotomously, while the attitude towards the tax policy as the dependent variable is measured on the percentage scale (0\%--100\%) asking how much regional income tax revenue should stay in the region after regional autonomy is settled. \textcite{Huff2016} use linear regression per treatment variable to estimate its average effect.
 The model is $Y=\beta_0+\beta_{1}D+\epsilon$, where $Y$ is the dependent variable, $D$ is the treatment variable, $\beta_{0}$ is the constant, $\beta_{1}$ captures the size of the average causal effect, and $\epsilon$ is the error term.

 In the application, I convert the model to the following equivalent Bayesian linear regression model: